Ebazhanov/linkedin-skill-assessments-quizzes/google-analytics/google-analytics-quiz.md

 - [ ] all of these answers
 - [ ] with a table filter

-### Q76.
+#### Q76.
 You operate a website that has a three-step sign-up process.
 However, each step of the sign-up process loads at the same URL.
 If you wanted to assign a unique URL to each step and track it within Google Analytics as a pageview, what would you do?

 - [ ] Use virtual pageviews.
 - [ ] Configure a campaign URL.
 - [ ] Use the preview tag.
 - [x] Use event tracking.

-### Q77.
+#### Q77.
 It is a best practice to always have one of what kind of view?

 - [ ] property
 - [ ] custom
 - [ ] segmented
 - [x] unfiltered

-### Q78.
+#### Q78.
 You send an email including a link to your website without any UTM parameters.
 A visitor clicks that link from a secured (https) email platform such as Gmail.
 What source is shown for that traffic?

 - [ ] Email
 - [x] Referral
 - [ ] (other)
 - [ ] Direct

+#### Q79.
+Which type of goal allows you to specifiy a funnel?

+- [ ] Destination
+- [ ] Duration
+- [ ] Pages/Screens per Session
+- [ ] Event

+#### Q80.
+What is an interaction that causes data to be sent to Analytics?

+- [ ] dimension
+- [ ] metric
+- [x] hit
+- [ ] tag